liweinan/deepseek-answers/files/programmer.md

 - **Combine**: Merges elements from different fields, like the tactical stealth gameplay of "Metal Gear" originating from the movie "The Great Escape."
 - **Create**: Gives new meaning, like the "rope" in "Death Stranding" symbolizing connection, becoming the game's core theme.

-This methodology allows him to continuously produce culturally deep works, rather than pure technical堆砌.
+This methodology allows him to continuously produce culturally deep works, rather than pure technical accumulation.

 ---